ryanlfoster/rooms/README.md

 In a sea of complex and expensive apps to book & schedule meetings, we found ourselves looking for a simple, free alternative.
 We didn't find one, so we built Rooms.
 Rooms is a beautiful web app that works as perfectly on your phone as it does on your desktop.
 Changes to bookings are synced on every connected device instantly.

-For more info about how and why we built Rooms, <a href="https://medium.com/@almonk/building-a-meeting-room-booking-app-in-7-hours-4f5534f9036a">check out our article in Medium</a>.
+For more info about how and why we built Rooms, <a href="https://medium.com/@almonk/building-a-meeting-room-booking-app-in-7-hours-4f5534f9036a">check out our article on Medium</a>.

 ### Installation